Skip to main content

 MS Student

-Lacey Leatherland is a first-year Master’s student working in Dr. Tatiana Trejos’ research group.
-Her research focuses on the elemental analysis of electrical tapes using modern Micro-X-ray Fluorescence (u-XRF) SDD systems.
+Lacey Leatherland is a second-year Master’s student working in Dr. Tatiana Trejos’ research group.
+Her research focuses on the elemental analysis of electrical tapes using modern micro-X-ray Fluorescence (u-XRF) SDD systems.

 • Giuliana Leon-Carrillo